wordofwarning/wordofwarning.org/current/2015-domestic/index.md

 **A one-off, never to be repeated trip around a building in transition.
 Intimate interactions, homely conversations and domestic dramas played out in a block of flats…**

 ###Evening Performances, Booking Essential
 **A series of 'at homes' atop a transforming tower block.
 Stories of real lives in a surreal setting.
-Please click on times to buy tickets.**
+(Click on times to book.)**
 *Thu 24 Sep, [7.30pm](http://www.wegottickets.com/event/332263) | £5*
 Tin Can People | Ria Hartley | Cheryl Martin | Louise Wallwein<br>+ guest Liz Clarke
 *Fri 25 Sep, [7.30pm](http://www.wegottickets.com/event/332264) | £5*